testmonitor/laravel-vue-i18n-generator/README.md

     $ php artisan vue:translations

-By default, this combine your json and PHP language files into a single Javascript file called `vue-i18n-locales.js` located in `/resources/js/i18n`.
+This compiles your Laravel JSON and PHP language files into a single Javascript file called `vue-i18n-locales.js` located in `/resources/js/i18n`.

+By default, your Laravel language path is used to determine which files to include.
+You can override this behaviour using the path option:

+    $ php artisan vue:translations --path=resources/lang

 You can change the output file path by specifying the output option: